How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Video script: $100-$1,000

 You need to parse out how these price variations might work for your company before diving in on a contract or subscription with a freelancer or service.
-You also need to test them to make sure that you’re getting what you pay for, a practice that’s extremely common in the freelancing landscape (not to mention prudent from a business perspective).
+You also need to test them to make sure that you’re getting what you pay for, a practice that’s extremely common in the freelancing landscape and prudent from a business perspective.
+Again, this can (and should!) evolve over time based on your content needs, the cost of content production, and how much revenue you're earning from content.

 Now, let’s move on to what crucial expertise and skillsets a professional, independent freelancer well versed in content marketing will possess to help you execute on your content strategy as laid out in this chapter.